 What if the result is positive, what next?

-- If you test positive for an STD, get treatment right away!
-Remember, all STDs are treatable and many are curable.
+- If you test positive for an STI, get treatment right away!
+Remember, all STIs are treatable and many are curable.

-– There are different treatments for different STDs.
+– There are different treatments for different STIs.
 Talk with your medical provider about the best treatment options for you.

 – It is important that you follow the treatment recommended by your medical provider completely.
 Always